B-ACT: BUSINESS AGROECOLOGY CRITERIA TOOL

 Any questions or feedback?

-Biovision together with Metabolic Ventures has just finalized a new version of the B-ACT, which can be accessed and used on Google sheets.
+Biovision together with Metabolic Ventures has developed the latest version of the B-ACT, which can be accessed and used on Google sheets.
 For this version of the tool we have engaged in multiple rounds of user engagement processes to identify the needs of potential user groups.
-We will also continue to work on the tool, therefore please do not hesitate to contact us for questions or feedback.
+We will also continue to work on the tool and keep improving it, therefore please do not hesitate to contact us for questions or feedback.

 farming systems.
 Journal of Ecosystem & Ecography, S5: 010.